Azure/deployment-stacks/TUTORIAL.md

                              /subscriptions/fc8d../resourceGroups/test-rg2/providers/Microsoft.Network/publicIPAddresses/pubIP2
 ```

-## Create a deployment stack with deployment at a lower scope
+## Create a deployment stack at a different scope

-Both powershell and CLI give you the ability to set a scope below the stack's scope where you would like the deployment to be created.
-This can be done for both management group and subscription scoped stacks.

-For management group scoped stack New/Set commands, this is required.
-Because we do not currently support having the underlying deployment of a management group scoped stack exist at the management group scope, you are required to pass in a subscription id for the subscription where you would like the deployment to exist.

-CLI Parameter: `deployment-subscription-id`
-powershell Parameter: `DeploymentSubscriptionId`
+You create deployment stacks at the management group, subscription, or resource group scopes.
+The following examples show how to create a deployment stack at the management group scope.

 ```azurecli
 az stack mg create `